johyry/otm-harjoitustyo/Documentation/requirementdeclaration.md

 The software opens into a main menu.
 From main menu you can:
 <ol type="1">
 	<li>Play Yatzy (requirement: 1 logged in user)</li>
+		- Will take you to the game with all logged in users.
 	<li>Log In</li>
 	<li>Log out</li>
 	<li>Create new user</li>